Oak Flooring - Guide to Surface Treatments

 A chemical process which naturally darkens the timber to a rich, deep colour as an alternative to staining.
 We place the newly manufactured floorboards into a sealed chamber and apply ammonia as a gas.
 The ammonia reacts with tannins present in the timber, creating a pleasing, natural variation of warm, dark tones.
-We can also fume oak skirtings boards, architraves and window sills to match a fumed or dark wood floor.
+We can also fume oak skirtings boards, architraves, beading and door thresholds to match a fumed or dark wood floor.

 Floorboards are put through our custom-made distresser several times, which imparts a completely random series of indentations on the surface and edges of the wood.

 We can apply all of these surface treatments to both our engineered and solid European oak floors.
 Tradition Oak Flooring is a European oak floor which has been brushed, fumed and also distressed to give a very authentic-looking aged wood floor.